infominer33/infominer33.github.io/notes.md

 I like github for its support of open source information exchange.
 When add to that a community free and easy web-publishing... well, what's not to like?

 If you know markdown then you can do this.
-To get started all you need is a repository called `projectname.github.io` and a readme.md.
+To get started all you need is a repository called `username.github.io`.

+You can have only one page per account, and the repository has to contain your account.
+I'm infominer33 on github so my repository is infominer33.github.io.

+At the very minimum all you need is a readme.md.

 Go into settings and use the theme chooser.
 In order to set up rich snippets, so your preview image embeds on various platforms, you need to do a little additional configuring.

 * create an index.md